Learning neutrino effects in Cosmology with Convolutional Neural Networks: Model

+We use a modified version of the deep neural network, Deep Density Displacement Model (D$^3$M), introduced by~\cite{He2019} with 15 convolution plus deconvolution layer.
+D$^3$M is a generalization of the standard U-Net, first proposed in~\cite{U-Net} for biomedical image segmentation, to work with three-dimensional data.
+A brief description of the architecture is shown in Appendix~\ref{sec:appendixA}.

-We train our model using the displacement field defined as: \be \vec{d}=\vec{x}_f-\vec{x}_i~, \ee where $\vec{x}_f$ is the final position of the particles (at redshift $z=0$) and $\vec{x}_i$ is the Lagrangian position of the same particles on a uniform grid.
-The input and target of the neural network is the displacement field from simulations without and with massive neutrinos, respectively.
+Following~\cite{He2019}, we train our model using the displacement field rather than density field (see~\cite{He2019} for more details).
+The displacement field is defined as: \be \vec{d}=\vec{x}_f-\vec{x}_i~, \ee where $\vec{x}_f$ is the final position of the particles (at redshift $z=0$) and $\vec{x}_i$ is the Lagrangian position of the same particles on a uniform grid.
+The input and target~\footnote{In machine learning the target is defined as the desired response we are trying to predict.
+In particular, the training is performed by evaluating the model using a data sample for which we already know the result.} of the neural network is the displacement field from simulations without and with massive neutrinos, respectively.

 Our benchmark model consists of the Zel'dovich approximation (hereafter ZA) applied to massive neutrino models.
 The ZA is a significantly faster approximation to full N-body simulations produced by first-order perturbation theory with neutrinos.
 The reason why we use the Zel’dovich approximation and not the second-order Lagrangian perturbation theory (2LPT), is because it is currently unknown how to predict 2LPT in massive neutrino models.
 In particular, there is no estimate for the two significant quantities, the second-order scale-dependent growth factor, and growth rate, necessary to calculate the 2LPT in presence of massive neutrinos.